zspencer/www.zeespencer.com/musings/_posts/2013-01-25-thank-you-heather-steve-and-corey.markdown

 ---
-layout: default
+layout: article
 title: Thank You Heather, Steve, and Corey
-tags: [published, programming, community]
+tags: [empathy, community]
 ---
 Recently I saw a few highly critical tweets go by my stream about a package written by Heather Arthur.
 They were by Corey Haines and Steve Klabnik, a couple